Particular/docs.particular.net/monitoring/custom-checks/in-servicepulse.md

 ---
 title: Managing custom checks in ServicePulse
 summary: Describes how ServicePulse monitors custom check activity
-reviewed: 2018-01-26
+reviewed: 2019-10-28
 redirects:
   - servicepulse/intro-endpoints-custom-checks
 ---

 ServicePulse monitors the health and activity of an NServiceBus endpoint using [Heartbeats](/monitoring/heartbeats/) and [Custom Checks](/monitoring/custom-checks/).

-The main dashboard shows a custom checks icon which will indicate if there are any failing custom checks.
+The main dashboard shows a custom checks icon, which will indicate if there are any failing custom checks.

 ![Custom checks dashboard notification showing a failing custom check](custom-checks-dashboard-notification.png)